gomorpheus/morpheus-docs/integration_guides/IdentityManagement/okta.rst

 MANUAL ROLE ASSIGNMENT
   When selected, administrators can manually edit Roles for users created through this identity source integration from the user detail page (|AdmUse| > Selected user).

+.. rst-class:: hidden
   ..
 NOTE:: For more on Identity Source role mapping permissions, see the `associated guide <https://support.morpheusdata.com/s/article/How-to-enable-Subtenant-admins-to-edit-Identity-Source-role-mapping?language=en_US>`_ in our KnowledgeBase.

 Now, allowed Okta users can log into |morpheus| via their Okta credentials and a user will be automatically generated within |morpheus| with matching metadata and mapped Role permissions.

+.. rst-class:: hidden
 ..
 NOTE:: If you've created multi-tenant roles, these will also appear here and can be mapped to Okta user groups allowing you to map users to equivalent user groups in |morpheus|.